-Mr. Mavuto Bamusi Board Member
+Mr. Mavuto Bamusi

-Ollen Mwalubunju is a governance and policy analyst with over 20 years working experience in Africa with Governments, Regional Economic Communities and African Union, Parliaments and Civil Society Organisations.
+Ollen Mwalubunju is a governance and policy analyst with over 20 years of working experience in Africa with Governments, Regional Economic Communities and African Union, Parliaments and Civil Society Organisations.
 He is currently the Executive Director of the National Initiative for Civic Education (NICE), a Public Trust whose mandate is to contribute towards good governance and democracy through civic and voter education.
 He is a former Commissioner for the Malawi Human Rights Commission, a founding Executive Director of the Centre for Human Rights and Rehabilitation (CHRR) in Malawi, a Senior Program Manager of the Centre for Conflict Resolution in South Africa and a founder member of the Malawi Electoral Support Network (MESN).
-Ollen Malawi holds a Master’s Degree in Policy Studies specializing in International Relations from University of Zimbabwe, FortHare and Dar-es-Salaam.
-He also holds a Bachelor of Arts Degree in Political Science and Public Administration, Makerere University.
+Ollen Malawi holds a Master’s Degree in Policy Studies specializing in International Relations from the University of Zimbabwe, FortHare and Dar-es-Salaam.
+He also holds a Bachelor of Arts Degree in Political Science and Public Administration from Makerere University.

 To facilitate the evolution of a participatory democracy that upholds the cardinal values of equality and justice – nationally and internationally.